WEEKLY FISHING REPORTWhere you tune in to my Weekly Fishing Report + Weather Forecast

-- Sentiment is often the ‘noise’ that tries to obscure price; and
+- Sentiment is often the ‘noise’ that tries to obscure price

-- Intermarket analysis is the Secret Tell that helps remove the noise and forecast a move before it happens.
+- Intermarket analysis is the decoder that helps telegraph a move before it happens

 And all of this weather pattern work is why I call myself a Strategic Technical Analyst.
 Technical Analysis is the science and art of reading a chart, for a pattern, that is made up from an AUCTION between buyers and sellers.
 And knowing when to enter or exit a trade, safely, is largely technical in nature.